Dynamic-Book/doc/3-References/100-DyboApp/README.md

 plugged in when needed.
 These educational documents are organized in topics and binders.
 The plugged DKMs are retrieved from existing libraries and/or user written in a script programming language.
-The administrative contents are organized in objects described in the *Business Objects* chapter.
-The educational topic objects are described in the *Knowledge Objects* chapter.
+The administrative contents are described in the *Business Objects* chapter.
+The educational contents are described in the *Knowledge Objects* chapter.

 ## Collaboration

 The domain of development is vast, both in software and hardware designs.
-To develop the project, we want to encourage world wide collaborations with private and public institutions, educational institutions, not limited to, in business, design, pedagogy, hardware, management, software.
+To develop the project, we want to encourage european and world wide collaborations with private initiatives, public institutions, educational institutions, not limited to, in business, design, pedagogy, hardware, management, software.

-To do this requires a common understanding of the structure and design of the Dybo software ecosystem.
+To do so needs a common understanding of the structure and design of the Dybo software ecosystem.

 # Business Objects